 The Certified Professional Midwife (CPM) credential was developed in the late 1980s and was first issued in 1994 by the North American Registry of Midwives (NARM) to midwives with specialized training and expertise in providing safe, skilled maternity care in out-of-hospital settings.

 Where are CPMs legally authorized to practice?
 Where aren’t they?

 Where are families fighting Big Medicine for legal access to CPMs?

-The PushMap below shows that in 20 states, as well as in the District of Columbia and two U.S. Territories, Puerto Rico and Guam, Certified Professional Midwives (CPMs) are at risk of criminal prosecution for practicing medicine or nursing without a license, which drives the practice of midwifery underground and creates barriers to access for women seeking maternity care.
+The PushMap below shows that in 18 states, as well as in the District of Columbia and three U.S. Territories, Puerto Rico, Guam, and the US Virgin Islands, Certified Professional Midwives (CPMs) are at risk of criminal prosecution for practicing medicine or nursing without a license, which drives the practice of midwifery underground and creates barriers to access for women seeking maternity care.
 Download a PDF of the PushMap here.